leswright1977/MLX90640_Serial_Processing_Python/README.md

 ![Screenshot](media/thermal.gif)

-This should run on a RPi just fine (not tested yet) I intend to combine frames from the Picam as I did in onther project shortly!
+~~This should run on a RPi just fine (not tested yet)~~ (It does NOT run well on the RPi (You will see why shortly...), but updated code which does run is coming!)
+I intend to combine frames from the Picam as I did in onther project shortly!

 Note: Both scripts assume the Teesny enumerates as: /dev/ttyACM0  You may have to change this!